-How do Swimmers Deal with Periods?
+How Do Female Swimmers Deal With Periods?

-How do Swimmers Deal with Periods?
+How Do Female Swimmers Deal With Periods?

 Can I swim during my period?